runxiyu/forge/README.md

 ## Authentication and authorization

 Anonymous SSH read access should be possible for public repos.
 All other Git access should be done via SSH public keys.
-Custom SSH server implementation necessary due to OpenSSH limitations.
+We use a baked-in SSH implementation.

 The native API may be authenticated in the transport layer (e.g. TLS client certificates or UNIX domain socket authentication), via passwords, and via